 Cruise policies with Trip Cancellation coverage can protect a traveler’s investment if they are unable to travel for one of the policy’s listed reasons.
 Most cruise insurance policies will cover cancellations due to serious injury or illness, as well as other reasons like severe weather or significant common carrier delays, among others.
 Travelers buying insurance for a cruise can insure all expenses associated with the trip.

-A comprehensive travel insurance policy can include benefits that can help travelers who are inconvenienced on the way to their port of departure.
+A comprehensive travel insurance policy for cruises can include benefits that can help travelers who are inconvenienced on the way to their port of departure.
 Travel Delay and Missed Connection benefits can provide reimbursement if a traveler’s flight is delayed en route to their port, as well as reimbursement to catch them up to their cruise if the delay causes them to miss a leg of their trip.